wu87988622/ohara/docs/src/setting_definition.rst

 This type is similar to Type.PORT except that the value mapped to BINDING_PORT has a extra check to the availability on the target nodes.
 For example, you define value 5555 as a BINDING_PORT, and you will get a exception when you try to deploy your code on the node which is using port 5555 as well.
+The legal value of binding port is between [0, 65535].

 Type.OBJECT_KEY
 ^^^^^^^^^^^^^^^